themadan/amitness.github.io/content/articles/illustrated-simclr.md

 ![](/images/simclr-raw-data.png){.img-center}

 1. **Self-supervised Formulation** [Data Augmentation]
 First, we generate batches of size N from the raw images.
 Let's take a batch of size N = 2 for simplicity.
+In the paper, they use a large batch size of 8192.
 ![](/images/simclr-single-batch.png){.img-center}

 The paper defines a random transformation function T that takes an image and applies a combination of `random (crop + flip + color jitter + grayscale)`.